Raghukashyap1143/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/13-LAB-SC_100_Lab4_Ex2_Global_Secure_Access.md

 ### Task 2: Enable TLS and install the private network connector

-The private network connector is a lightweight agent that is installed on a Windows Server, in your on-premise environment, that has access to the backend resources and applications, and is used to facilitate the connection to the Global Secure Access service.
-The Windows server where the connector will be installed must have TLS 1.2 enabled before you install the private network connector.
+In this task, you will install the **Private Network Connector** on a Windows Server in your on-premises environment.
+This lightweight agent will enable connection to the **Global Secure Access** service.
+Before installation, ensure that **TLS 1.2** is enabled on the Windows Server hosting the connector.

 1. Before you install the private network connector on the server, you need to enable TLS 1.2.
 There are several ways you can do this.
 For this exercise, you'll copy the commands to set the registry keys into a file and then run that file.